After I wrote the post comparing Ultramarine to Cobalt, I've had several people ask, "What about Phthalo blue?"

 Great question!
 Phthalo blue (aka Thalo blue) is an abbreviated name for paints made with the pigment Phthalocyanine Blue, or PB15.
 This blue is a longstanding favorite of many watercolor painters and seems to be an extremely popular choice for a watercolor palette.

-Watercolor manufacturers often produce Phthalo blue paint in two shades, a green and a red.
-I wanted to try Phthalo RS because it is is often touted as a good, non-granulating option for Ultramarine, but after watching ParkaBlogs video comparing Phthalo Blue RS vs Phthalo Blue GS in mixes, I also wanted to give Phthalo GS a go.
+I wanted to try Phthalo RS because it is is often touted as a good, non-granulating option for Ultramarine, but I also wanted to give Phthalo GS a go.

-Bruce at Handprint gives good info on the various properties of the major brands of Phthalo blue watercolors, but I already had Daniel Smith RS (PB 15) and Sennelier (which doesn't specify, but it's PB15:3 which is GS) on hand.
+Bruce at Handprint gives good info on the various properties of the major brands of Phthalo blue watercolors, but I already had Daniel Smith RS (PB 15) and Sennelier (which doesn't specify but it's PB15:3) on hand.

 So let's compare Phthalo blue red shade to Phthalo blue green shade, see how they perform, and look at some common mixes.